Kanthapuram A. P. Aboobacker Musliyar: Educational revivalist

 Musliyar educated several scholars from different parts of India.
 He is involved with Markaz Knowledge City, Markaz Unani Medical College & Hospital, and with higher education and research.
 He said in an interview with Khaleej Times that the "Education is key to peace".

 Views

 Musliyar has condemned Islamic extremism.
 He says that "Militant groups such as the Islamic State (IS) are trying to defame a religion that advocates peace and tolerance."
 In November 2015, he commented on gender equality, saying: "Gender equality is something which is never going to be a reality.
 It is against Islam, humanity and was intellectually wrong."
 He said, "only a woman can give birth", although some media outlets misquoted him as saying women are only capable of childbirth.

+In August 2026, Musliyar's scholarly organisation known as Samastha Kerala Jem-iyyathul Ulama issued a directive to local madrasas asking them "not to exhibit women in front of other men on the streets or stages" during Eid Milad-un-Nabi celebrations.
+At the subsequent Hubbu Rasool Conference in Kochi, Musliyar warned that allowing women onto public platforms would lead to "great destruction" and stated that the Quran called for women to remain confined within their homes.
+Musliyar's remarks were criticized by multiple politicians and some religious leaders.
+V. D. Satheesan, the Chief Minister of Kerala, stated that Musliyar had 'misinterpreted' the teachings of Islam, and joined leaders from the Communist Party of India (Marxist) and Indian National Congress in criticizing the remarks.

+Regarding Musliyar's statement, the stand of Jifri Muthu Koya Thangal, the president of EK Samastha, as expressedat a function jointly attended by Musliyar, Jifri Muthu Koya Thangal, and Sayyid Ibrahim Khaleel Al Bukhariis that the Quranic teaching is that women should not go outside like they did in the age of ignorance.
+He clarified Musliyar did not say women should not go outside the house.
+He also says Islam clearly states laws that have to be followed by women while remaining in the house and when leaving it.

+Musliyar maintains, as was articulated at the same function, that neither he, Jifri Muthu Koya Thangal, nor Sayyid Ibraheem Khaleel Al Bukhari says women should be kept locked up.
+Moreover, he asks whether anyone would believe it if it were claimed that he said women should remain indoors.
+He also states that thousands of female students study in the institutions run by him.